Notre Dame College Welcomes Veterans and Active Duty!

 We look forward to having you as part of our campus community.
 We are committed to supporting you, as we do all of our students, in your educational journey.

-For more information from the VA relating to your benefits, please visit this COVID-19 information page.
+For more information from the VA relating to your benefits, please visit the VA educational benefits page.
 If you have specific questions about your personal eligibility, please contact the VA directly.

 - Post 9/11 GI Bill benefits can be applied to coursework or training beginning Aug.
 1, 2009.
 Benefits are not retroactive prior to this date.

 - Veterans who served a minimum of 90 days active duty after Sept.
 10, 2001 (or 30 continuous days and were discharged due to a service connected disability) are eligible.

 - Three types of benefits are available to you based on your amount of active duty service:

 - Tuition and Fees—This amount is the equivalent to the highest amount of in-state tuition and fees charged for a full-time, undergraduate at a public, four year institution in Ohio.
 Tuition and fees are paid directly to the College.
 (The official amount for Ohio will be documented on the http://gibill.va.gov website).